What Every Texas Worker Needs to Know About Overtime Pay Laws

 This list does not include all nonexempt employee types, but it provides a general idea of who has the right to overtime pay in Texas.

-The way employees are paid does not determine whether they can receive overtime compensation or not.
+How employees are paid does not determine whether they can receive overtime compensation.
 Both hourly and salaried employees are entitled to overtime pay unless they meet one of the exemptions discussed above.

 The FLSA only applies to employees.
-Thus, to avoid paying overtime, an employer may classify a worker as an independent contractor, temporary worker, contract-based worker, or something other than an employee.
+Thus, an employer may classify a worker as an independent contractor, temporary worker, contract-based worker, or something other than an employee to avoid paying overtime.

 Generally, an individual is an employee if the employer has the right to control when, where, and how they work.
-An independent contractor, on the other hand, retains control over how and what work will be done, even though the person paying the independent contractor can decide and direct the result of the work.
+On the other hand, an independent contractor retains control over how and what work will be done, even though the person paying the independent contractor can decide and direct the result of the work.

 Employers may claim they do not owe overtime pay to commissioned employees, but that is not the case.
-Unless the job requires regular travel away from the place of business, the employer most likely will owe overtime to the employee.
+Unless the job requires regular travel away from the place of business, the employer will most likely owe the employee overtime.

 Can I Refuse to Work Overtime, or is it Mandatory?